JesseBerkhof/byronbernstein.com/README.md

-# Byron Daniel "Reckful" Bernstein's Memorial Page
+### Memorial Page in memory of Byron Daniel "Reckful" Bernstein
-Rest In Peace.